Drammenselva

-Drammenselva (Drammen River) is a river in Buskerud county, southeastern Norway.
+The Drammenselva (Drammen River) is a river in Buskerud county, southeastern Norway.

 Location

-Drammenselva is one of the largest rivers in Norway, with a drainage basin of about 17000 km2 and a discharge of 300 m3/s per second.
-Drammen River's total length is 308 km making it the fifth longest river in Norway.
+The Drammenselva is one of the largest rivers in Norway, with a drainage basin of about 17000 km2 and a discharge of 300 m3/s per second.
+Drammen River's total length is 308 km, making it the fifth longest river in Norway.

 Its 48 km course runs from Tyrifjorden in the north to Drammensfjord in the south, where it cuts through the centre of the city of Drammen.
 The Drammen River gathers inflow from several streams and rivers.
 The largest include the Simoa River.
 The whole drainage system which includes the Drammenselva as the lowest part is known as Drammensvassdraget and is located in the counties of Innlandet and Buskerud.

 Development and usage

 For centuries the river was used for log driving, transporting timber from the forests in Eiker to the many paper mills and other industry along the river.
 From the 1850s onwards, many steam-powered sawmills and planing mills were established along the lower section of the river, and products became exports moving through the Port of Drammen.
 During the 20th century this activity caused the river to be heavily polluted.
 However, the majority of the paper and pulp factories in Drammen shut down in the 1960s and 1970s, and the river is now clean and safe.

 On its way to the sea, Drammen River passes a series of rapids and waterfalls.
 The largest are Vikerfoss, Geithusfoss, Kattfoss, Gravfoss, Embretsfoss, Døvikfoss and Hellefoss.
-There are a number of power plants on the Drammen River several with dams.
+There are a number of power plants on the Drammen River, several with dams.
 The owner and operator is EB Kraftproduksjon which is headquartered in Drammen.
 The power company is owned by Buskerud Energy Power Generation (Energiselskapet Buskerud AS).